adioshun/gitPaper_3D_Object_Detection_Tracking/Detection/2017-pointnet-deep-learning-on-point-sets-for-3d-classification-and-segmentation.md

 ##### 라. 제안 방식

-Our idea is to approximate a general function defined on a point set by applying a symmetric function on transformed elements in the set:
+Our idea is to approximate a general function defined on a point set by applying a **symmetric function** on transformed elements in the set:

 ![](https://i.imgur.com/RxCawYT.png)

-- we approximate $$h$$ by a multi-layer perceptron network and $$g$$ by a composition of a single variable function and a max pooling function.
+- we approximate `h` by a multi-layer perceptron network and `g` by a composition of a single variable function and a max pooling function.

 - This is found to work well by experiments.

-- Through a collection of $$h$$, we can learn a number of $$f’s$$ to capture different properties of the set.
+- Through a collection of `h`, we can learn a number of `f’s` to capture different properties of the set.

+### [ 입력 순서에 강건성을 가지는 3가지 방법 ]
 ![](https://i.imgur.com/aFUsYsC.png)
 ```
 [Figure 5.
 Three approaches to achieve order invariance.]